redkite-labs/redkitecms-docs/book/security.rst

 Users and roles definition
 --------------------------

-RedKite CMS bases its security on the Symfony2 security layer to secure the backend editor and provides an high-level interface to manage users and roles.
+RedKite CMS exploits the Symfony2 security layer to secure the backend editor and provides an high-level interface to manage users and roles.

 A user is someone who can access to the backend, providing an username and a password.

-A role defines the rights on available resources.
+A role defines the rights a user has on the available resources.

 A user must have a role and this role grants or deny the access to a particular resource.